How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 BOSTON — The events of Feb.
-8 would’ve broken most teams, especially one already playing below their means, sinking to the Eastern Conference basement, but not the Milwaukee Bucks.
+8 would’ve broken most teams, especially one already playing below its means, sinking to the Eastern Conference basement.
+But not the Milwaukee Bucks.

 Khris Middleton’s return midway through the first quarter that night brought hope to a season marred by the do-everything wing’s freak torn hamstring in the offseason.
-Two quarters later, that hope was lost when Jabari Parker’s breakout season ended in another ACL tear, ensuring the Bucks would be without at least one of their three best players for all but six minutes in 2016-17.
+Two quarters later, that hope was lost when Jabari Parker’s breakout season ended in another ACL tear, ensuring the Bucks would be without at least one of their three best players for all but six minutes of the 2016-17 season.

-But third-year Milwaukee coach Jason Kidd’s philosophy is rooted in keeping your composure, building trust between teammates and learning from each game — each possession even — and that’s supposed to stay the same regardless of record or personnel.
+But third-year Milwaukee coach Jason Kidd’s philosophy is rooted in keeping your composure, building trust between teammates and learning from each game — each possession, even — and that’s supposed to stay the same regardless of record or personnel.
 Easier said than done, of course, but easier done when you’ve got Giannis Antetokounmpo at the top of your roster.

 “Listening,” Giannis said in response to a question about how and where he’d like to see his career develop.
 “That’s the most important thing, listening at this age, because when you’re 21, 22, you think you know everything, but you don’t know nothing.
 You’ve got to keep listening, and hopefully one day I can be a player to lead this team to the playoffs and hopefully to the finals.”